openaustralia/yinyo/README.md

   - Ubuntu - use `make ppa` or [read instructions](https://github.com/golang/go/wiki/Ubuntu)
   - [MacOS package installer](https://golang.org/doc/install#macos)

-- Clay's web interface needs to be accessible on [http://localhost:8080/](http://localhost:8080/).
-If you have something already listening on this port, you won't get any errors, but you won't be able to connect to Clay to start a scraper.
+- Yinyo's web interface needs to be accessible on [http://localhost:8080/](http://localhost:8080/).
+If you have something already listening on this port, you won't get any errors, but you won't be able to connect to Yinyo to start a scraper.
 You'll need to clear that port.

 ### The main bit